Avanade/Beef/tools/Beef.CodeGen.Core/README.md

 ### Entity-driven code-gen

-The entity-driven gen-many code generation is enabled by an **Entity.xml** file that is responsible for defining the characteristics for an [Entity](../../docs/Entity-Entity-element.md), its [Properties](../../docs/Entity-Property-element.md), [Constants](../../docs/Entity-Const-element.md) and [Operations](../../docs/Entity-Operation-element.md) (and underlying [Parameters](../../docs/Entity-Parameter-element.md)).
-The entity definitions are wrapped by a root [CodeGeneration](../../docs/Entity-CodeGeneration-element.md) element.
+The entity-driven gen-many code generation is enabled by an **Entity** configuraion file that is responsible for defining the characteristics for an [Entity](../../docs/Entity-Entity-Config.md), its [Properties](../../docs/Entity-Property-Config.md), [Constants](../../docs/Entity-Const-Config.md) and [Operations](../../docs/Entity-Operation-Config.md) (and underlying [Parameters](../../docs/Entity-Parameter-Config.md)).
+The entity definitions are wrapped by a root [CodeGeneration](../../docs/Entity-CodeGeneration-Config.md) object.

 The hierarcy is as follows: